guettli/ten-flying-fingers/README.md

 Other example: In thunderbird many users configure a shortcut to delete mails.
 The del-key works, but users configure a short cut.
 Why?
 Because "del" is hard to access....

+# I love feedback

+You found a typo, you have the same need as I, you know how to solve this?

+Please send me advices via the github issue manager!

 # Technologies for the implementation

 https://help.ubuntu.com/community/ibus